Skip to content

-According to Professor Joseph Allen at Harvard’s School of Public Health, humans spend an average of 90% of their time indoors.
-Therefore, it is crucial that we are aware of air quality and proper ventilation.
-Allen, director of Harvard’s Healthy Buildings Program, says a healthy room should rotate 5-6 air changes per hour (ACH).
-That means air should completely recirculate through a space 5-6 times each hour.
-Despite those numbers, most buildings only rotate 1-3 ACH.
-More alarming, homes generally rotate less than one ACH!
-In today’s world, people are no longer in the dark about the importance of good ventilation in a building.
-They understand the importance of improved and healthier air quality.
-In this blog, we’ll explore the causes and effects of poor ventilation on people’s health.
-Additionally, we’ll explore how to fix the problem of inadequate ventilation.
+According to Professor Joseph Allen at Harvard's School of Public Health, humans spend an average of 90% of their time indoors.
+Therefore, we must be aware of air quality and proper ventilation.
+Allen, director of Harvard's Healthy Buildings Program, says a healthy room should rotate 5-6 air changes per hour (ACH).
+This means air should completely recirculate throughout a space 5-6 times every hour.
+Despite these numbers, most buildings only rotate 1-3 ACH.
+What’s even more alarming is how homes rotate an average of less than one ACH!

 What Causes Poor Ventilation in the Workplace?

-Poor ventilation is caused by a couple of key factors.
 In general, buildings are created with energy efficiency, business objectives, and the bottom line in mind.
-Many companies fail to seriously consider the ventilation systems and the overall human health ramifications that go with poor ventilation.
-Two of the main causes of poor ventilation are poor air circulation within a space and poor design of the mechanical ventilation system.
+Many businesses fail to seriously consider their ventilation systems and the overall health ramifications that accompany poor ventilation.
+Two main causes of poor air ventilation are a lack of circulation within a space and an inadequate design of mechanical ventilation systems.

 Poor Air Circulation